 The first focus area is ‘Employee Experience’ which will see us place a specific focus on several areas, including employee experience and diversity and inclusion.

 There is a historic under-representation of women in our industry and we believe there are real benefits in ensuring diverse views, skills and perspectives which can lead to creative thinking and more effective problem solving.
 We have committed to focusing on creating an engaged and inclusive environment by developing guiding principles and seeking to attract and retain a diverse workforce.

 In addition to these initiatives, as a business we understand the importance of recruiting responsibly to help with the progression of women within the business.
-In the last year we have completed a range of activities to address this.
 We have undertaken a full review of our recruitment processes and adapted our experienced hire application journey to make the candidate experience more inclusive and streamlined.
-60% of all hires that come through our internal recruitment team are female, filling roles with a range of seniority across multiple disciplines.
+75% of all hires that have come through our internal recruitment team are female, filling roles with a range of seniority across multiple disciplines.

 A focus has also been placed on the importance of gender diversity on interview panels.
 As a result an increased number of females have been included in the graduate recruitment assessment process to provide better gender balance and to act as ambassadors for women in the industry.

 The health and wellbeing of our staff is also at the core of our values.
 All staff receive a suite of health and wellbeing benefits and those that have been in the business for two years are eligible for a free comprehensive health check that includes tests specific to female health such as breast cancer screening.

 Recruiting females into the business is a key step to addressing the gap but to strengthen the output we have also committed to increasing the level of women in management positions to 33% by 2026 to be more representative of our overall workforce.